Welcome to GrassWorks!

 If you're hosting a grazing event in your area - please send us a copy to place on our Calendar of Events.
 Check back often to find out about local pasture walks, demonstrations, workshops or network conferences.

 EDUCATION is one of GrassWorks' greatest resources.
 In our continued efforts to bring you, producers and consumers, the most current information on Managed Grazing.
 Please take a moment to browse our site.
-We have many educational resources (fact sheets, grazing guides, pasture sticks and articles/book titles) for you to use in the management of your operation or share with your local agency personnel or policy makers.
+We have many educational resources (fact sheetsgrazing guides, pasture sticks and articles/book titles) for you to use in the management of your operation or share with your local agency personnel or policy makers.

-Meet the GrassWorks 2023 Board Of Directors:
+Meet the GrassWorks 2024 Board Of Directors:

 Wisconsin's rainfall simulator is a tool used to teach soil health principles to landowners, farmers, and the general public.